Capti Consultancy Innovation Guide

 - Business models that underpin a sustainable data economy.

 The UK is already a world leader in AI and data, with clusters in London, Edinburgh, Manchester, Oxford, Bristol, Belfast and Cambridge, and considerable strength in related technologies such as cyber-security, robotics and Earth observation.
-In 2020-21 & beyond Capti Consulting will:
+In 2020-21 & beyond Capti Innovation will:

 - Support the UK’s vibrant AI and data eco-system across sectors to develop and adopt cutting-edge innovations to increase productivity and competitiveness